modsy/incubator-airflow/NOTES.md

 Under SQS semantic:
 PARALLELISM is the total number of concurrent tasks to run.
 Specify `queue` parameter for Operators to specify which queue to use.

+TODO:
+1. Add new Dynamic Parameter Hook

+2. Edit this to take Parameters and set Hook /airflow/www/api/experimental/endpoints.py